blachlylab/recontig/README.md

 ./recontig -m https://raw.githubusercontent.com/dpryan79/ChromosomeMappings/master/GRCh37_ensembl2UCSC.txt -f vcf https://storagegoogleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/exomes/gnomad.exomes.r2.1.1.sites.Y.vcf.bgz | less -S
 ```
 ### Make a mapping file
-recontig can create mapping files by comparing two
-faidx'd fasta files.
+`recontig` can create mapping files by comparing two faidx'd fasta files.
 All contigs are compared for matching md5sums.
-contigs with matching sums are reported in the output.
-This output can then be used with recontig to convert supported files.
+Contigs with matching sums are reported in the output.
+This output can then be used with `recontig` to convert supported files.
 ```
+samtools faidx UCSC.fasta #could be bgzipped samtools faidx ensembl.fasta
-recontig make-mapping UCSC.fasta ensembl.fasta > UCSC2ensembl.txt
+./recontig make-mapping UCSC.fasta ensembl.fasta > UCSC2ensembl.txt
 ```

 ### Check build and conversion options
-recontig downloads files from dpryan79's ChromosomeMappings github repository.
+`recontig` downloads files from dpryan79's ChromosomeMappings github repository.
 To check the availiable builds that are availiable:
 ```
-recontig build-help
+./recontig build-help
 ```
 To check the availiable conversions for a particular build that are availiable:
 ```
-recontig -b selected-build conversion-help
+./recontig -b selected-build conversion-help
 ```

 ## Common Problems and solutions